-Advanced planning is an important component of the application process.
+Advanced planning is important to the application process.
 The study of law should never be a default decision when taking the next step in your development.

 Things to Consider Before You Apply

-We seek to enroll a student body that demonstrates outstanding academic ability, integrity, problem-solving skills, commitment, mental agility, leadership potential, and intellectual curiosity.
+Each year, Berkeley Law seeks to enroll a student body that demonstrates outstanding academic ability, integrity, problem-solving skills, commitment, mental agility, leadership potential, and intellectual curiosity.
 We want to ensure that our students will excel academically and that their experiences and perspectives will augment our learning environment.
-The only way we can learn about each of our applicants is through what is shared in their application.
+To this end, the only way we can learn about our applicants is through what is shared in their application.
 It is designed to help us learn as much relevant information about the human being behind the numbers as possible.

 The median GPA and LSAT for successful Berkeley applicants are high.
-However, we utilize an holistic review process because we believe that there is more to our applicants than numbers.
+However, we utilize an holistic review process because we believe that there is more to our applicants than solely numbers.
 Nevertheless, admission to Berkeley Law School is competitive, and we receive far more compelling applications each year than we can accommodate.

-We recommend that you select courses to develop your analytical reasoning and writing, and critical reading and thinking skills.
+We do recommend that you select courses that develop your analytical reasoning and writing as well as your critical reading and thinking skills.
 These skills are invaluable during law school because you will be expected to read and summarize large quantities of dense material and then to compare and contrast those materials.
-Consider taking courses in political science, English, philosophy, and economics.
+Consider taking courses in political science, rhetoric, English, philosophy, and economics.

-There is no disadvantage if you begin your college career in a community college and then transfer to a four-year institution.
+There is no disadvantage if you began your college career at a community college and then transferred to a four-year institution.